-Photos: Jack Banister, The Guardian/The Citizen; Else Kennedy, NITV/The Citizen
+Photos: Jack Banister, Guardian Australia/The Citizen; Else Kennedy, NITV/The Citizen; Carly Earl, Guardian Australia

 The Michael Gordon Journalism Fellowships – now in their second year - enable social justice journalism.
 They were created to honour the legacy of Michael Gordon, the respected former political editor of The Age newspaper who passed away in February 2018.